algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 Goals:

 - Alex's primary goal is to grasp the fundamentals of assembly language to enhance his overall programming knowledge.
-He is interested in a virtual processor that supports macOS, as she frequently switches between his MacBook and a Windows machine.
-A straightforward and intuitive instruction set is vital for Alex's successful adoption of the new language.
+He is interested in a virtual processor that supports macOS, as he frequently switches between his MacBook and his Windows machine.
+A simple and intuitive instruction set is vital for Alex's successful adoption of the new language.

 Challenges:

 - As a junior developer, Alex may find certain low-level programming concepts challenging.
-Hence, he looks for a virtual processor with a supportive community and learning resources.
+Hence, he looks for a  simple virtual processor with a simple assembly-like language.
 The ability to seamlessly switch between macOS and Windows without compatibility issues is crucial for his development workflow.

-### 4. Project Organisation
+### 4. Project Organization

 #### ➭ Stakeholders

 The stakeholders in this project will be:
 - **_Franck JEANNIN_**
 - *The 7 members of our team.*

 #### ➭ Project Reviewers

 The project reviewers, responsible for the in-depth review and approval of important deliverables, will be the two dedicated Quality Assurance (QA) members of the team.
 Their role will be to:

 - Guarantee the quality of the code, the semantic validity of the assembler programs
 - Check that the virtual processor's functionalities meet the criteria specified in the [Functional Requirements](#ii-functional-requirements).

 ### 5. Project Plan

 #### ➭ Retroplanning

 ![image retroplanning](./image/retroplanning.png)

 #### ➭ Milestones

 | Milestone | Deadline|
 |---|---|